kmicinski/cis531-f25/syllabus.md

 - Kris Micinski, Asst.
 Prof at Syracuse ECS
   - Office hours for **programming-related** questions: Wednesday, 2 to 3:30
   - Office hours, 5min questions or less (no debugging help): 30min after class
-- Additional TAs to be announced
+- Jailin Ye, teaching assistant
+  - Monday labs (9-12), office hours TBD
+- Gina Roh, teaching assistant
+  - Blackboard administration, course logistics, and grading

 **Workload**:
   - Asynchronous video lecture units (at most ~80min per week)
     - I assume you have watched the videos before class; but no big pressure to understand everything, I will recap during class.
 However, please think of recorded lectures as "the book."
   - 4 projects
+  - 4 to 6 programming exercises
+  - 1 final group project
-  - 2 midterms, no final
+  - 2 midterms, second is the last day of class.
-  - 1 coding exam
+  - Weekly Monday labs, attendance is optional but encouraged
   - This will be a project-focused course.
 Approximately 3-5 hours per week outside of class is expected.
 I recommend against taking this course concurrent with other project-heavy courses.

+##### Course Tags

+The university recommends instructors label their courses with [shared competencies](https://effectiveness.syr.edu/shared-competencies/).
+We intend for this course to fit the following:

+- Critical and Creative Thinking
+- Scientific Inquiry and Research Skills

-##### Monday Labs
+##### Monday Labs / TA Office Hours (TA led)

-Monday labs will be run by TAs, and will be used for programming-related help.
-You are **not** required to attend Monday labs.
-We recommend that you attend Monday labs if you are (a) looking to be more checked in or (b) looking to get help with a tricky aspect of the project.
+Mondays (after the first week), the TA Jailin Ye will lead a lab.
+Labs will be treated informally, and will be held as time for students to work together on programming exercises.
+We will also use labs for various logistical purposes (make-up exams, etc...).
+Attendance in labs is recommended, but not required.
+Our goal is for labs to offer time where a bounded group of people can talk to the TA with programming questions.

-##### Wednesday debugging hours
+##### Wednesday debugging hours (instructor led)

 The professor will be available on Wednesdays, from 2PM to 3:30 PM.
-Time must be scheduled in either 5, 10, or 15-minute windows.
+Please plan to take either a five, 10, or 15-minute block.
 If you plan to take more than 15 minutes, you may be asked to share time with other students.

 This time is for debugging and to get critique on your code style.
-Please be mindful of the collaboration policy below--it is fine to watch in office hours, but be careful not to use it as a crutch to develop your own solution.
+Please be mindful of the collaboration policy below--it is fine to watch along in office hours, but be careful not to use it as a crutch to develop your own solution.

 I will try to avoid canceling Wednesday debugging hours.
 Unfortunately, sometimes I do get busy on Wednesdays with